Banded knifefish

 The banded knifefish (Gymnotus carapo) is a species of gymniform knifefish native to a wide range of freshwater habitats in South America.
 It is the most widespread species of Gymnotus, but it has frequently been confused with several relatives, including some found outside its range like the Central America G. maculosus.
 The English name "banded knifefish" is sometimes used for the entire genus Gymnotus instead of only the species G. carapo.

 Range and habitat

 This South American fish is found in the Amazon, Orinoco and Río de la Plata basins, as well as rivers in the Guianas, northeastern Brazil (only those exiting along the country's northern coast, such as Parnaíba) and northern Argentina (south to the 36th parallel south), and in Trinidad.
 This makes it the most widespread species of Gymnotus.

 G. carapo occurs in virtually any freshwater habitat in its range, such as rivers and streams (both slow- and fast-flowing), floodplains, estuaries, swamps and lakes.
 However, it is not known from deep river channels.
-It can survive in low-oxygen habitats (by breathing air directly from the water surface), areas affected by pollution, and for a period on land if its aquatic habitat dries out.
+It can survive in low-oxygen habitats by breathing air with a modified swim bladder, areas affected by pollution, and for a period on land if its aquatic habitat dries out.